Configuration Guide

 Default behavior:

-What gets logged: See examples/README.md
+What gets logged: See examples/README.mdarrow-up-right

 Validation